dask/dask/docs/source/institutional-faq.rst

 -  Hadoop/Spark/Yarn users package their environment into a tarball and ship it around with HDFS (Dask-Yarn integrates with `Conda Pack
    <https://conda.github.io/conda-pack/>`_ for this capability)
--  Kubernetes or Cloud users typically use Docker images
+-  Kubernetes or Cloud users use Docker images

-In each case Dask typically integrates with existing processes and technologies that are well understood and familiar to the institution.
+In each case Dask integrates with existing processes and technologies that are well understood and familiar to the institution.